|Burge Mountain (Tonasket)

 Burge Mtn is about 13 and a half miles up from the Tonasket (from Hwy 97) along the Havillah Rd (and is actually part of the lower West flank of Mt.
 Bonaparte).
 Turn right onto the gravel surfaced North Siwash Creek Rd after 12 miles on the Havillah Rd., and follow for 1.5 miles.
 Park along the West side of the road (when the cliffs are visible on the left) and cross the fence at the pass-through stile to approach the cliffs (Forest Service land).

 The Lower Western Front is the first cliff visible from the road (about a 5 minute approach hike).
 The other crags are further along the trail to the East.
 Elevation at the parking are is 3300' and at base of the cliffs range between 3350' and 3650'.
-The rock is gneiss, and while great when cleaned, it can be brittle and/or loose in some areas, with lots of loose debris on surrounding ledges (so helmets are recommended), but the local ethic is for placing lots of bolts (even when a piece of gear would do), so most routes are safe.
+The rock is gneiss, and while great when cleaned, it can be brittle and/or loose in some areas, with lots of loose debris on surrounding ledges (so helmets are recommended).
 One remarkable thing about Burge is the lack of rattle snakes...

 All the sub-crags at Burge have at least a good route or two worth doing, but not all have easy access.
 For a comparison - especially if you're traveling with small children;